 - environment in which you and they work

 Articulating your beliefs in such a way takes them out of the world of the airy-fairy and into a tangible document that can be used to shape goals and defend decisions.

 However, you need to keep in mind the practicalities of your particular situation.
 Consideration must be given to any requirements, restrictions or expectations put on your vision by your school and only you can decide if these are important enough to embrace as an enhancement of your beliefs, adapt so they fit with your beliefs or try to change through evidence of better practice To set impossible goals based on someone else’s ideality rather than your reality only leads to despair and despondency as it looks like failure.

-The first step is to craft a mission statement so the purpose of the library and its place within the school’s philosophy, ethos and educational programs are explicit.
+The next step is to craft a mission statement so the purpose of the library and its place within the school’s philosophy, ethos and educational programs are explicit.
 It is based on those beliefs, values and principles that are at your inner core, be they personal or corporate.
 It needs to be clear and concise and should answer the questions

 - What is this library about?

 It is the basis for all decisions made regarding policy, procedures and practice and sets the guidelines and parameters for the services you offer

 A sample mission statement can be found here

 However, it is essential to understand the difference between a mission statement and a vision statement – the former defines your purpose, your reason for being; whereas a vision statement identifies your future direction.

 - reading and research identifying what is, what needs to be and what could be for the three key hats that the teacher librarian wears – curriculum specialist, information specialist and information services manager